-- 1. Absenteeism is a concern in the yellow band.
-It is believed that students are continuing to adjust to returning to school post pandemic and may still be experiencing some social/school anxiety. - 2.
-Math proficiency has not significantly improved over time and has remained relatively stable.

-3. Green suspension rates points to positive citizenship of the Malibu Middle School students and the success of finding alternatives to student suspension.
+- 1. Absenteeism continues to be a concern in the yellow band. - 2.
+Math proficiency has not significantly improved over time and has remained relatively stable. - 3.
+Green suspension rates points to positive citizenship of the Malibu Middle School students and the success of finding alternatives to student suspension.